a healthy work-life balance is important for us all

 MAINTAIN OPEN AND REGULAR COMMUNICATIONS

-Now, the important thing to remember here is that it shouldn’t be to be virtually ‘hovering over their shoulder’ and solely just talking about work.
-Sharing good news stories, tips on maintaining positive physical and mental wellbeing and positive news from within the business can all help your people still feel part of the team and, most importantly, not alone during uncertain times.
+Now, the important thing to remember here is that it shouldn’t be to be virtually checking in to make sure your teams are working and only talking about work.
+Sharing good news stories, tips on maintaining positive physical and mental wellbeing and positive news from within the business can all help your people still feel part of the team wherever they're based.

 ENCOURAGE DOWN TIME

 One of the main downsides to working from home is the fact that people will be bringing work into their home environment.
-Whilst maintaining a regular work routine – especially during the current lockdown periods – can help maintain positive mental wellbeing, it can become all too easy for work to start dominating home life.
+Whilst maintaining a regular work routine can help maintain positive mental wellbeing, it can become all too easy for work to start dominating home life.

 This can start by perhaps just responding to work emails outside of regular hours, or maybe dealing with work issues when you’re on leave or away on holiday.
 With your work life now readily accessible and potentially lingering over you 24/7, it’s important that you encourage your people to keep their work and personal lives as separate as possible – after all, everyone needs regular downtime to unwind and relax!